yolosec/deadcodeBlog/_posts/2020-04-25-Ledger-Monero-app-spend-key-extraction.markdown

 ### Decryption oracle

-The app is implemented in C, but I will show the core ideas in python for brevity.
+The Ledger Monero app is implemented in C, but I will show the core ideas in python for brevity.
 Take a look at the [`sc_sub`](https://github.com/ph4r05/blue-app-monero/blob/7d6c5f5573c4c83fe74dcbb3fe6591489bae7828/src/monero_key.c#L430) operation that shows how input and outputs are handled:

 ```python